-Dock: The Dock is the Finder's main navigation shortcut tool.
+Dock: The dock is Finder's main navigation shortcut tool.
 It makes getting to frequently used icons easy, even when you have a screen full of windows.
-Like the Desktop, the Dock is a great place for the folders, applications, and specific documents you use most.
-Besides putting your frequently used icons
+Like the desktop, the dock is a great place for the folders, applications, and specific documents you use most.
+Besides putting your frequently used icons at your fingertips, it's extremely customizable; read more about it in Chapter 3.

-- at your fingertips, it's extremely customizable; read more about it in Chapter 3. - >> Icons: Icons are the little pictures you see in your windows and even on your Desktop.
-Icons represent the things you work with on your Mac, such as applications (programs), documents, folders, utilities, and more. - >> Windows: Opening most icons (by double-clicking them) makes a window appear.
-Windows in the Finder show you the contents of hard drive and folder icons; windows in applications usually show the contents of documents.
-In the sections that follow, you can find the full scoop on Sierra windows. - >> Menus: Menus let you choose to do things, such as create new folders; duplicate files; cut, copy, or paste text; and so on.
+- Icons: Icons are the little pictures you see in your windows and even on your desktop.
+Icons represent the things you work with on your Mac, such as applications (programs), documents, folders, utilities, and more. - Windows: Opening most icons (by double-clicking them) makes a window appear.
+Windows in Finder show you the contents of hard drive and folder icons; windows in applications usually show the contents of documents.
+In the sections that follow, you can find the full scoop on Mojave windows. - Menus: Menus let you choose to do things, such as create new folders; duplicate files; and cut, copy, or paste text.
 I introduce menu basics later in this chapter in the "Menu Basics" section; you find details about working with menus for specific tasks throughout this book.

-Whereas this chapter offers a basic introduction to the Finder and Desktop, Chapter 6 explains in detail how to navigate and manage your files in the Finder.
-But before you start using the Finder, it helps to know the basics of working with windows and menus; if these Mac features are new to you, I suggest that you read this entire chapter now and pay special attention to Chapter 6 later.
+Whereas this chapter offers a basic introduction to Finder and desktop, Chapter 8 explains in detail how to navigate and manage your files in Finder.
+But before you start using Finder, it helps to know the basics of working with windows and menus; if these Mac features are new to you, I suggest that you read this entire chapter now and pay special attention to Chapter 8 later.